seebq/geokit-rails/README.markdown

 Obviously, each of the items in the array must have a latitude/longitude so they can be sorted by distance.

+## How to re-geocode an address

+As of Rails 2.1, dirty attributes provide a way to see if a column has "changed" in the database.
+Using these, it is possible to use the default

+      before_validation_on_create :geocode_address

+callback for geocoding on creation AND also re-geocode addresses when they have been updated or changed.

+By adding an additional callback before save, we can check the Rail's "changed" list of attributes to see if the address field has changed, and if so, re-geocode:

+    class Store << ActiveRecord::Base
+      acts_as_mappable
+      before_validation_on_create :geocode_address
+      before_save :re_geocode_on_address_change

+      private

+      def re_geocode_on_address_change
+        geocode_address if self.changed.include?("address")
+      end

+      def geocode_address
+        geo=Geokit::Geocoders::MultiGeocoder.geocode (address)
+        errors.add(:address, "Could not Geocode address") if !geo.success self.lat, self.lng = geo.lat,geo.lng if geo.success
+      end
+    end

 ## Database indexes

 MySQL can't create indexes on a calculated field such as those Geokit uses to